oslabs-beta/Polybase/README.md

 <b>• help:</b> Lists all available commands and potential query executions.

 <b>In this version 1.0.3 launch, the package functions to set up and check database configurations.
-We are actively working on additional functionality to allow developers query databases and handle cross-database operations (see 'help' command).
+We are actively working on additional functionality to allow developers to query databases and handle cross-database operations (see 'help' command).
 More commands coming soon!</b>

 <br>